-This will open a new window, with many options, called INPUT SELECT:
+This will open a new window, with many options, called INPUT SELECT (shown below):

-In this case, the encoder tells you to use 640×480 as the maximum resolution, which you can then change in the resolution settings and then click OK.
+In this case, the encoder tells you to use 640×480 as the maximum resolution.
+At that point, you can make that change in the RESOLUTION SETTINGS and then click OK.

-At this point, you will return to the main layout.
-You can click to add more inputs at this time if needed. vMix is setup in a way that makes it easy to change sources; you can quickly transition from a live stream to previously recorded video.
+From here, return to the main layout.
+You can click to add more inputs at this time (if needed). vMix is setup in a way that makes it easy to change sources.
+For example, broadcasters can quickly transition from live streaming to previously recorded video.

 Getting Started: Streaming

-Once you have set up your input, you’ll want to configure your stream.
+Once you have set up your input, you need to configure your stream.
 This will establish your eventual destination, in this case streaming live content via the internet.
-To do this, first click the gear icon found to the left of the word STREAM and located at the bottom of the layout.
+To do this, first click the gear icon found to the left of the word STREAM and located at the bottom of the layout (shown below).

-At this point, you will be taken to the STREAMING SETTINGS window.
+At this point, you will see the STREAMING SETTINGS window (shown below).

-There are several ways to proceed from here, although you will need to first click the DESTINATION drop-down selection.
+There are several ways to proceed from here.
+However, you do need to first click the DESTINATION drop-down selection (shown below).